India

 Varanasi highlights North India travelinmypocket

-Jaipur, the pink city
+Jaipur, the pink city of Rajasthan

 Fort Ajmer Pink City Jaipur things to see in North India travelinmypocket